Ready to say goodbye to debt for good? Learn More

 Student Loans

 Most student loans aren't automatically discharged in bankruptcy.
 You can only eliminate them if you file a separate lawsuit in your bankruptcy case, called an adversary proceeding.
-You also have to prove that paying them would cause you an undue hardship.
+You also have to prove that paying them would cause undue hardship.

-This can be difficult, but some people qualify.
+This process can be difficult, but some people qualify.
 Even if your student loans aren't discharged, wiping out other debts can make it easier to manage your student loan payments.
 You might also qualify for income-driven repayment plans or other federal relief options.

 Recent Income Taxes